 Anomali has been meeting these requests with intelligence that is helping them to address concerns.
 To further assist customers and the security community to detect and mitigate related threats, we updated our comprehensive Iran country profile.
 It provides a complete overview of all threats known to be backed by, affiliated with, or sympathetic towards Iran.
 It provides a comprehensive list of the known threat actors’ attack techniques, payloads, and IOCs.

 The information was compiled by the Anomali Threat Research Team.
-It is based on our internal research, publicly available research from multiple sources, direct input from partners such as Intel 471, and intelligence from the Anomali Altitude platform.
+It is based on our internal research, publicly available research from multiple sources, direct input from partners such as Intel 471, and intelligence from Anomali.

 Anomali suspects with high confidence that threat actors identified could increase activities aimed at public and private sector organizations.
 It is essential to add that threat actors not affiliated with the government or military forces of Iran, which are sympathetic to the country, could start to ramp attacks.